mdernovoi/data-analysis-platform/doc/provision.md

       ```

-4) Checkout the latest stable version (the latest release).
+4) Checkout the latest stable version of the data-analysis-platform repository (the latest release).

     ```Shell
-    make checkout-latest-release
+    make checkout-latest-data-analysis-platform-src-release
     ```

-5) Copy templates to runtime directories.
+5) Copy src templates to runtime directories.

-    Please reference the [architecture guide](architecture.md) to understand what happens in this step.
+    Please reference the [architecture guide](architecture.md) and the [the customization guide](customization.md) to understand what happens in this step.

     ```Shell
-    make copy-files-for-default-installation
+    make copy-files-for-default-installation-from-src-to-runtime
     ```

 6) Replace all configuration placeholders.